jnstockley/AddressBookCLI/README.md

    I have uploaded a new zip file containing a new beta version of addressbook v2 and a new csv file.
 In the new version I have redone the handleing of everything to do with connections and the csv file and added a handy testing mode to allow the tetser to connect to my database while allowing them to use the full program!

 Mini Update #7!!
    I have made some small improvments to the next version!
 There are some known bugs that I need to fix!
 I have deleted the changes to come in version 2.0 section and replaced it with a list of changes I have made and improvements/bugs that I am still working on!
+I have also deleted the change logs for older version of address book expcept version 1.0.2

 Improvements Since V 1.0.2 and during development of V2.0:
 1. Logging system